XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/wardrobe.md

 # Commander Wardrobe

-### How do I change my commander's gender so I can change their dirty clothes?

-> Change gender in the commander's wardrobe, which can be visited by tapping the arrow below then tapping WARDROBE, or tapping your commander name then tapping on the "???" speech bubble.

-@ Visual

 ### What does Infinite Surprise Dyes do?

 > Changes the appearance of your commander's clothes, **IF** they can be changed, that is.